Franvidela/Franvidela/README.md

 - 👋 Hi, I’m @Franvidela
-- 👀 I’m interested in ... ux writer.
+- 👀 I’m interested in ... full stack.
 - 🌱 I’m currently learning ...
-Html,Css and Js.
+Javascript and Python.
 - 💞️ I’m looking to collaborate on ... everything and everyone.
 - 📫 How to reach me ... social networks, i got a lot of them.